GSS Country Snapshot

 A brief overview of Harvard activities, safety & security, health, cultural, and outbound immigration considerations

-China is a popular destination for Harvard affiliates to study, research, attend conferences, and travel.
-It consistently ranks in the top 10 registered locations for Harvard travelers.
-It is also home to the Harvard Center Shanghai, a University-wide resource for Harvard faculty, students, and alumni across all of Harvard’s Schools.
+Harvard University’s academic and research engagement with China runs deep.
+Historically, China has been a popular destination for Harvard affiliates to study, research, attend conferences, and travel.
+Before the Covid-19 pandemic, China consistently ranked in the top 10 registered locations for Harvard travelers, and since China re-opened its borders in March 2023, Harvard's travel numbers to the mainland are starting to climb back.
+China is also home to the Harvard Center Shanghai, a University-wide resource for Harvard faculty, students, and alumni across all of Harvard’s Schools.

 The information below is intended as a high-level summary and is not all encompassing.
 Situations on the ground can change rapidly.
 We encourage you to review the additional resources and utilize your Harvard network to learn more.
 You can also schedule a consultation with us if you’d like to discuss the safety and security or operational matters unique to you and your travel or project.
 We’ll work with you to minimize risks and help you make informed decisions about your travel and activities.